Lifting and access

 • Is air supply, floor condition, installation access, and handover responsibility confirmed?

-• Should the first phase be compact, platform, DUO, retrofit, or vehicle handling support?
+• Which first phase fits best: compact, platform, DUO, retrofit, or vehicle handling support?

-• What operator training and safety routines should be included before daily use?
+• What technician training and safety routines belong before daily use?

-Open the product paths directly connected to this guide.
+Open the product options directly connected to this guide.

 Frequently asked questions